localoptimum/Muninn/README.md

   it's a couple of lines of code.
 * Scripting languages are simpler for rapid geometry testing and checking, because you don't need to keep compiling all the time.
-* I like ruby a hell of a lot more than I like python (yuck).
-* I wanted a simpler interface to launching the GPU code than I had.

 # References